ThingEngineer/PHP-MySQLi-Database-Class/dbObject.md

-dbObject - model implementation on top of the MysqliDb Please note, that this library is not pretending to be a full stack ORM but a simple OOP wrapper for mysqlidb
+dbObject - model implementation on top of the MysqliDb.

+Please note that this library is not pretending to be a full stack ORM, but simply an OOP wrapper for `mysqlidb`.

 <hr>
 ###Initialization